 Need help finding some additional funding for which you may qualify?
 Visit the following sites for some helpful hints and useful information:

 Optional payment plans and/or parent loans are available to assist with educational expenses.

 Payment Plan: Interested in making several payments spread over a period of time instead of lump sum payments?
-Check out what Roanoke College, in conjunction with Tuition Management Systems, has to offer.
+Check out what Roanoke College has to offer.